Fade an Image to Color in Photoshop Faster with Live Gradients

 Step 2: Place your image into the document

-To add your image to the document, go up to the File menu and choose Place Embedded.
+Add the image to the document by going up to the File menu and choosing Place Embedded.

-Navigate to where the image is saved on your computer.
+Navigate to where the image is stored on your computer, click on the image to select it and click Place.

 Related tutorial: Opening vs Placing an Image in Photoshop